 The headline does a good job of speaking to the reader by using the word “you’re,” and even offers a free sticker to those who click the CTA button.
 That sticker, we can only assume, is what we see in the image to the right.

 Underneath the headline, a multi-step form (indicated by the three dots) makes converting less overwhelming than if it required the completion of one long one.
-Each of those steps requires little work from the prospect outside of clicking the mouse and entering some basic information like, address, and billing address.
+Each of those steps requires little work from the prospect outside of clicking the mouse and entering some basic information like name, address, and billing address.

 To make supporters more comfortable submitting that information, Hillary’s team has added a “Secure” badge to the form, but a more recognizable one from a trusted security brand like Norton or TRUSTe may work even better.